fbpx

 Back up a second.
 Maybe this is a silly question, but… what do you actually mean when you talk about brand building?

 Not a silly question at all.
-We at Design by Country know that branding has moved on from simply being the logo, colour scheme and tag line associated with a company or product.
+We at know that branding has moved on from simply being the logo, colour scheme and tag line associated with a company or product.
 These days, consumers want to see that brands actually practice what they preach, which means that ethos, leadership and personality all play starring roles in the process.
 It’s not enough anymore for a business just to have a pretty wrapper – folks want to know that what’s on the inside is just as good too.
 That trust between business and consumer is something that takes time, hence the idea of brand building, and you build a strong brand through by consistently showing your target market who you are, what you stand for and how you’re going to help them.

 Basically, consumers now want to see behind the scenes – they want to see the passion and drive that you as the leader have put into the business.
 That’s what they’re buying; that’s what inspires them and that’s what we work from too – Design by Country uses your drive and inspiration as the company leader as the starting point, the foundation, from which to build the brand.